rails/actionpack-page_caching/README.md

 2. Its response is calculated and stored in a file _F_.
 3. Next time _E_ is requested, the web server sends _F_ directly.

-That applies only to GET or HEAD requests whose reponse code is 200, the rest are ignored.
+That applies only to GET or HEAD requests whose response code is 200, the rest are ignored.

 Unlike caching proxies or other more sophisticated setups, page caching results